GC-JCL/2DFlappyBird/README.md

 Overview

-Welcome to Flappy Bird Remastered: IoT Edition!
+Welcome to Flappy Bird: IoT Edition!
 This is an improved version of the popular 2D arcade game "Flappy Bird," specially tailored for our Level 3 Cybersecurity Course project.
 Herein is a small project, which integrates IoT devices into gaming.
 To indulge in immersive interaction, control the bird with IoT sensors.

 Features